thinkswan/facebook-comments-for-wordpress/readme.txt

 * Number of comments displayed can be adjusted
 * Option to post comments directly to a user's Facebook profile page
 * Comments can be included on pages only, posts only or both
-* Comments can be shown in chronological order or with the most recent comments first
+* Comments can be shown in chronological order or with the most recent comments first (if using old facebook comments system)
 * Facebook comments can be attached to WordPress comments or inserted manually anywhere in your theme
 * WordPress comments can be hidden on pages/posts where Facebook comments are enabled
 * Comment counts on pages/posts reflect both the Facebook and WordPress comments
 * Email notifications can be sent whenever a comment is posted
-* Like button can be hidden if required
+* facebook notifications can also be sent whenever a comment is posted

 == Installation ==